-• On April 9, 2019, a federal grand jury in the Western District of Virginia indicted Indivior PLC and Indivior Inc. on charges of health care fraud, wire fraud, mail fraud, and conspiracy, in connection with the marketing and promotion practices, pediatric safety claims, and overprescribing of SUBOXONE® Film and/or SUBOXONE® Tablet by certain physicians.
-DOJ is seeking to recover \$3 billion in monetary forfeitures and all assets derived from the commission of the alleged offenses.
-Indivior believes it has strong defences to the government's charges and will vigorously defend itself.
+On April 9, 2019, a federal grand jury in the Western District of Virginia indicted Indivior PLC and Indivior Inc. on charges of health care fraud, wire fraud, mail fraud, and conspiracy, in connection with the marketing and promotion practices, pediatric safety claims, and overprescribing of SUBOXONE® Film and/or SUBOXONE® Tablet by certain physicians.
+DoJ is seeking to recover \$3 billion in monetary forfeitures and all assets derived from the commission of the alleged offenses.
+Indivior believes it has strong defenses to the government's charges and will vigorously defend itself.
 On July 19, 2019, Indivior filed a Motion to Dismiss the indictment.
+In response to the Motion to Dismiss, DoJ on August 14, 2019 obtained a Superseding Indictment that did not add to or change the charges, but changed certain factual allegations.
+The Motion to Dismiss is pending before the Court.
 It is not possible to predict with any certainty the potential impact of this litigation or to quantify the ultimate cost of a verdict or resolution, but it could have a material impact on the Group.